Anjalibytes/portfolio/README.md

 - **Entries** — things I've built, what I learned from each
 - **Notes** — a running build log, day by day
 - **Contact** — email, GitHub, LinkedIn
-- **Footer** — a quote that stuck with me that day
+- **Footer** — a quote that stuck with me that day, with a button to see another

 ## Status

 🟢 HTML structure — complete
-🟡 CSS styling — complete
+🟢 CSS styling — complete
-⚪ JavaScript — not started
+🟡 JavaScript — in progress (dark mode toggle, quote rotator, scroll nav highlight, day counter added)

 ## Daily workflow